 3. Routing algorithms for opportunistic networks

-4. Design techniques of the neighbors discovery phase
+4. Design techniques of the neighbor discovery phase

 5. Energy efficient routing in mobile sensor networks